pasumarthi/EVA/Phase2/Readme.md

 Step-3:

+Critic network, is a neural network.
+Used as optimal value approximater(max Q-value), for the given state and action(coming from the corresponding actor).
+The foward method builds two critics at once.
+In this example we are using all Fully connected layers, but depending on the state(s) we choose the network.
+If the state is an image we use CNN based model.
 2 versions of critic  model .Critic  model is trained using Backpropogation.
-Critic  Target using Poluyok averaging  Updates the critic models with delay
+Critic  Target using Polyok averaging  Updates the critic models with delay

 <p align="center">
   <img src="https://github.com/pasumarthi/EVA/blob/master/Phase2/images/Step3.jpg" width="350" >